Diwali Music Lesson Ideas

 1. Origins of Diwali

 The most common origin story known by many is the one called Ramayana.
-It is basically the story of how good triumphs over evil.
-Here is an animated video which I find easy enough for young students to follow.
+Ramayana is a story of how good triumphs over evil.
+This an animated video which is easy for kids to follow.

-Some may not know this but there are many lesser known stories about Diwali!
-I find this very relatable to my own Chinese culture as there are many stories associated to one festival or celebration.
+Some may not know this, but there are many lesser known stories about Diwali!
+I find this very relatable to my own Chinese culture; there are many stories associated to one’s festival or celebration.

 Also see: Classic Chinese New Year Tunes for the Piano